Skip to content

 Training and resources

 The Disclosure and Barring Service (DBS) was established under the Protection of Freedoms Act 2012 and merges the functions previously carried out by the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA).
-The DBS is responsible for the following processes:

 Types of check you can request: